Matthias Præst

-Matthias Præst Nielsen (born 21 June 2000) is a Danish footballer who plays for Icelandic Besta deild karla club KR as a midfielder.
+Matthias Præst Nielsen (born 21 June 2000) is a Danish footballer who plays for Danish 1st Division club Middelfart Boldklub as a midfielder.

 Career

 Club career

 On 27 July 2020 it was confirmed, that Præst had joined Danish 2nd Division club Middelfart Boldklub on a deal until the summer 2022.

 In January 2024, Præst joined Icelandic Besta deild karla club Fylkir.
 In August 2024, ahead of the 2025 season, Præst signed a three-year contract with fellow league club KR.

+On 2 February 2026, Præst returned to Middelfart Boldklub, signing a contract with the club until June 2027.